 Rural Media Group, Inc. is the world’s leading provider of multimedia content dedicated to the rural and Western lifestyle.
 With a mission of reconnecting “city with country,” RMG is the parent company of RFD-TV, RURAL RADIO Channel 147 on SiriusXM radio, The Cowboy Channel, and RFD-TV The Magazine.
 RMG networks are distributed to more than 100 million homes worldwide by DBS, telco and cable systems including DISH Network, DIRECTV®, Comcast, AT&T U-Verse, Mediacom, Charter Spectrum, Suddenlink, Cox, and more than 600 independent rural cable systems.
 Corporate headquarters and broadcast operations are in Nashville, Tennessee.

 RFD-TV is the flagship network for Rural Media Group.
-Launched in December 2000, RFD-TV is the nation’s first 24-hour television network featuring programming focused on the agribusiness, equine and the rural lifestyle, along with traditional country music and entertainment.
+Launched in December of 2000, RFD-TV is the nation’s first 24-hour television network featuring programming focused on the agribusiness, equine and the rural lifestyles, along with traditional country music and entertainment.
 RFD-TV produces six hours of live news each weekday in support of rural America and is a leading independent cable channel available in more than 50 million homes on DISH Network, DIRECTV®, AT&T U-Verse, Charter Spectrum, Cox, Comcast, Mediacom, Suddenlink, and many other rural cable systems.
 In addition, RFD-TV can be streamed online via The Country Club at rfdcc.com, DIRECTV NOW, Roku, and Sling TV’s Heartland Extra package.
 For more information, please visit RFDTV.com.

 RFD-TV The Magazine is the print programming guide for RMG networks with feature articles, programming updates, and more.
 The publication is published bi-monthly and has historically attracted more than 180,000 paid subscribers.
 For more information or to subscribe, please visit: RFDTV.com/Magazine.